-In this study, we did not find any intersexual difference in the sizes and volume of prey eaten by M. nigromaculata.
-Competitive interactions among conspecifics for sharing resources could take place between males and females (Schoener, 1974; Irschick et al., 2005; van Schingen et al., 2015).
-Our estimation based on the number of food items for indices of Simpson diversity (more than 0.88) showed a high abundance of prey at the studied sites, but not evenly among food types (0.536 -Evenness index).
-Furthermore, females' prey (Evenness index = 0.5) was more biased than those in males (0.783).
+= 0.5) was more biased than those in males (0.783).
 All of these can reduce intersexual competition.
 Pham et al. (2022) studied the diet niche of Microhyla butleri and M. heymonsi in Son La Province and showed that both sympatric species primarily consumed ants and termites as well.
 However, there were significant differences in the trophic niche between them to limit interspecific competition.
 In particular, 11 prey types of M. butleri were not found in the food spectrum of M. heymonsi and nine prey types were not presented in vice versa.
-Furthermore, they preferred to consume significantly different prey in the sizes and volume (Pham et al., 2022).
+Furthermore, they preferred to consume significantly different prey in the sizes and volume (Pham et al. 2022).

-Regarding human impacts, karstic forest degradation caused by infrastructure development (e.g., road expansion, development of residential areas, and limestone quarrying) has been documented in Son La City (Pham pers. obs), which could explain the low number of M. nigromaculata.
-Only 17 individuals of M. nigromaculata were captured in Son La City during three surveys, compared to half of captured animals (n = 35) in less disturbed habitats in Phong Lai Commune.
-Wild populations of the species in Son La Province ergo have been severely threatened by habitat loss and limestone extraction (Pham pers. obs.).
+Regarding human impacts, karstic forest degradation caused by infrastructure development (e.g., road expansion, development of residential areas, and limestone quarrying) has been documented in Son La City (Pham pers. obs), which could explain the low number of M. menglienica.
+Only 17 individuals of M. menglienica were captured in Son La City during three surveys, compared to half of captured animals (n = 35) in less disturbed habitats in Phong Lai Commune.
 Such human impacts particularly destabilize its wild populations and food availability.
-The potential of finding new populations beyond the known areas of occupancy in northern Vietnam, as Poyarkov et al. (2022) anticipated, could reduce the risk of extinction to this endangered species (IUCN, 2023).
-However, similar to what is happening in Son La Province, unsustainable human activities (particularly limestone extraction and tourist activities) over karst ecosystems in northern Vietnam, can extensively impact undiscovered populations of the range-restricted species in unique karstic habitats (Clemens et al., 2006; Poyarkov et al., 2022).
-Therefore, conservation measures would urgently be required, though M. nigromaculata has not been targeted for the pet trade and food consumption, and its geographical distribution is potentially extended.
-However, to date, no conservation plan has been developed to safeguard the highly threatened species as well as its natural habitats.
-Besides the investigation of dietary ecology, we highly recommend further studies to identify the fully geographical extent, assess population status and determine other ecological traits of M. nigromaculata.
-Only when the background data becomes available, appropriate conservation measures can be designed to better protect the species from current extinction risks.
+However, similar to what is happening in Son La Province, unsustainable human activities (particularly quarrying and tourist activities) over karst ecosystems in northern Vietnam, can extensively impact undiscovered populations of the species in unique karstic habitats (Clemens et al. 2006).
+Therefore, conservation measures are needed to protect the species, although M. menglienica has not been targeted for the pet trade and food consumption, and its geographical distribution is potentially extended.
+However, to date, no conservation plan has been developed to safeguard the poorly known species as well as its natural habitats.
+Besides the investigation of dietary ecology, we highly recommend further studies to identify the entire geographical extent, assess population status, and determine other ecological traits of M. menglienica.
+Only when the baseline data becomes available, appropriate conservation measures can be designed to better safeguard the species from current extinction risks.